IvoVellekoop/openwfs/docs/source/readme.rst

     print(f"Wavefront shaping increased the intensity in the target from {before} to {after}")

 This example illustrates several of the main concepts of OpenWFS.
-First, the code initializes an object to control a spatial light modulator (SLM) connected to a video port, and camera.
+First, the code initializes an object to control a spatial light modulator (SLM) connected to a vopenwfsdocumentationideo port, and camera.
 The SLM is used to control the wavefront, and the camera is used to provide feedback to the wavefront shaping algorithm.
 The :class:`~.SingleRoi` object is a *processor* that takes images from the camera, and averages them over the specified circular region of interest.

 Wavefront shaping is done using the `StepwiseSequential` :cite:`vellekoop2008phase` algorithm.
 The algorithm needs access to the SLM for controlling the wavefront, and gets feedback from the `SingleRoi` object.
 The algorithm returns the measured transmission matrix in the field `results.t`, which can be used to compute the optimal phase pattern to compensate the aberrations.
 Finally, the code measures the intensity at the detector before and after applying the optimized phase pattern.